daulet/cmd/README.md

 This command will display the commit hash of the commit that is two commits before the most recent one.
 The `--pretty=format:"%H"` option specifies that you want to display the commit hash in the output, and the `-n 1` option limits the output to only one commit.
 The `--skip 2` option skips the two most recent commits and displays the hash of the third last commit. a200e6d429e2888344d7254ac02a00618ab432a2
 ```
+Supported languages include Go, Bash, Python and HTML.
+The language is assumed from identifier immediately following backticks of fenced code blocks, hence it could be error prone if no language is specified, or if code is broken down into multiple blocks (common for HTML).

 ## execute code